 Using the Blue Cash Everyday card for travel expenses will allow cardholders to gain access to the travel benefits.
 The car rental loss and damage insurance provides coverage for theft or damage of rental vehicles.
 This saves cardholders from the costly insurance fees charged by rental companies.
 And with travel assistance, cardholders can gain medical, legal and other emergency assistance when travelling more than 100 miles from home.

-A return protection plan also helps cardholders when they want to return an item but no longer have the receipt; if the merchant won’t take it back and it has been less than 90 days, American Express will take it and issue a refund of the full purchase price up to $300 per item.
+A return protection plan also helps cardholders when they want to return an eligible item; if the merchant won’t take the eligible product back and it has been less than 90 days, American Express will take it and issue a refund of the full purchase price up to $300 per item.
 This benefit excludes shipping and handling and maxes out at $1,000 annually.